Whats the news today-

 If you’re looking at the paperwork and think that his signature might have been forged, you may or may not be looking at a problem.
 If you reasonably think that the signature on the paper does not belong to your ex, you can’t accept the document as a valid legal document.
 You may, however, have your attorney call his attorney to make sure that the document really was signed by the person who was supposed to do the signing.
 You probably won’t be held at fault if you were delivered signed papers that aren’t quite right, but it’s much better to be safe than to be sorry.

 If you receive papers that don’t look like they came from an attorney, you’re dealing with an entirely different matter.
 Your ex might be attempting to commit fraud, which can have serious repercussions from a legal standpoint.
 You should immediately let your attorney know about this so that he or she can take the next appropriate legal steps.
-You should absolutely never sign anything without getting legal advice, as a potentially fraudulent agreement might still put you on the hook for something that is not in your interest.
+You should absolutely never sign anything without getting legal advice, as a potentially fraudulent agreement might still put you on the hook for something that is not in your best interest.

 Finally, it makes a difference if you think that parts of the document are forged.
 If it has been notarized but doesn’t carry the right seal or isn’t signed by a notary public, you should avoid signing the document until you can get legal counsel.
 This is a situation that could be used to defraud you, so you should be careful before agreeing to anything.
 If you are unsure about the veracity of the paperwork, always err on the side of caution.
 It might not make the other party happy, but you can request that the documents be put back together and that everything is signed again.